 Earlier I mentioned the training modules were not helpful enough.
 That is one area I believe can be improved.
 My recommendations are to have an on-site person trained in the system, so they are available for training.
 From my perspective, the budgeted training time was minimal.
 As in many things, we did much self-training, and when we had problems Trusted CFO Solutions helped.

 We are now at the point that we don’t need them so much.
 We still have an ongoing relationship, and we are working closely with TCFOS on some upgrades.
-I’m thrilled with Dixie and the team.
+I’m thrilled with the TCFOS team.
 Our transition was rough because of the numerous years of transactions.
 However, they did it and were available anytime we needed them.

 I’m not sure Trusted CFO Solutions could have done better on the front end to better prepare us for the transition.